Wall Street heavyweights take a drubbing, from airlines to Big Tech

 JPMorgan raised its forecast for the risk of a recession to 60% on Thursday, up from a previous 40%.

-The three major U.S. stock indexes were down between 3.5% and 4.5% in morning trading.
+The three major U.S. stock indexes fell more than 5% on Friday.

 Here's a breakdown of some of the market's worst performing sectors and companies on Friday.